Foods that fight cancer

 Eat from all the colors of the rainbow

 Red– is a sign of vitamin A (beta carotene) and vitamin C content.
 Typically, red produce is also high in manganese and fiber.
-Some selections include red bell peppers, tomatoes, cherries, cranberries, raspberries, rhubarb, pomegranates, and beets.
-Red apples also contain quercetin, a compound that seems to fight colds, the flu, and allergies.
-Tomatoes, watermelon, and red grapefruit are loaded with lycopene, a compound that also appears to have cancer-fighting properties.
+Some great selections to include in your diet are red bell peppers, tomatoes, cherries, cranberries, raspberries, rhubarb, pomegranates, and beets.
+Red produce such as red onions, tomatoes and the skins of red apples also contain quercetin, a compound that is a potent aromatase inhibitor that can reduce the metastatic potential of cancerous cells.
+Tomatoes, watermelon, and red grapefruit also contain lycopene, a compound that also appears to have cancer-fighting properties.

-Orange– though just a shade away from red, orange in fruits and vegetables signifies a similar vitamin and mineral profile.
+Orange– in fruits and vegetables signifies a similar vitamin and mineral profile.
 You’ll get vitamins C, A, and B6, potassium, and fiber in choices such as butternut squash, carrots, sweet potatoes, cantaloupes, oranges, pumpkins, orange peppers, nectarines, and peaches.

 Yellow– a banana delivers potassium, fiber, plus manganese, and vitamin A. Other yellow foods include spaghetti squash, summer squash, and yellow bell peppers.

-Green– dark leafy greens are packed with nutrients, this group offers far more vitamins and minerals than iceberg lettuce.
-Spinach is rich in lutein content, which aids eyesight, and folate, which supports cell reproduction.
-Broccoli and asparagus also contain these compounds.
+Green– dark leafy greens are packed with nutrients.
+Spinach, broccoli and asparagus are rich in lutein content, which aids eyesight, and folate, which supports cell reproduction.

-White– such as cauliflower, rutabagas, and parsnips, still shine with vitamins and minerals like vitamins C, K, and folate, and they contain fiber; and onions and garlic, which have a compound called allicin that seems to protect the heart and blood vessels from damage.
+White– such as cauliflower, rutabagas, and parsnips, contain vitamins and minerals like vitamins C, K, and folate.
+Onions and garlic have a compound called allicin that seems to protect the heart and blood vessels from damage.

 In this study broccoli extract was found to kill the “beating heart” of cancerous tumors, which are the cancer stem cells that are resistant to chemo and radiation treatment.
 Broccoli Sprout Extract also has the ability to assist the body in metabolizing excess estrogen so it can be excreted from the body.